 Naturally, while you should stick with the cleanse-tone-moisturise strategy for good skin, in the monsoons, you may need to make adjustments.
-Monsoon skin care demands a little attention and care, and knowing these can help you keep your skin healthy and bright all through the season.
+Monsoon skincare demands a little attention and care, and knowing these can help you keep your skin healthy and bright all through the season.

 Here are 10 ways to take care of your skin in the rainy season.

-Due to the weather during the monsoon, your skin in generally a lot more prone to infections and general complications.
+Due to the weather during the monsoon, your skin is generally a lot more prone to infections and general complications.
 Moreover, during this time, you may not feel like drinking much water.
-However, water is important, not just to enjoy glowing skin, but to keeping it hydrated.
+However, water is important, not just to enjoy glowing skin, but to keep it hydrated.
 Further, water may help prevent acne by keeping your skin well-hydrated.
 It also promotes natural detoxification, which can help ensure that you don’t have clogged pores.

 Makeup, especially oil-based foundation, is something you should actively avoid in the monsoons as it serves as a hotspot for bacterial complications.
 By using makeup, you may block pores on your skin, restricting its ability to breathe.
 Dirty makeup brushes are also a problem and sharing makeup is a no-no, as this could cause unwanted skin diseases.

 When it comes to cleaning your skin, be sure to watch the temperature of the water.
 This is especially important for the sensitive skin on the face as excessive heat strips the skin of natural oils.
 This makes it dry and itchy, which results in heavier use of a moisturiser.
 Ideally, you should use lukewarm water as it gently cleans the pores and reduces the production of excess oils.